amhndu/SimpleNES/README.md

 =============

-An NES emulator written in C++ for purely educational purposes.
+An NES emulator written in C++ for nothing but fun.

 Currently WIP.